 FTM or F2M

 Female To Male.
-Someone who is transitioning (or has transitioned) from female to male.
-A binary transition.
+Someone who is transitioning (or has transitioned) from female to male; mostly a binary transition.
+This term is increasingly controversial, but some trans folks still use it.

 To learn more, listen to the conversations with Ray and Charlie Orriss.